terrorizer1980/Bds-Manager-Project-Documentation/docs/Bds Maneger core/System requeriments.md

         - Start server with ~3 minutes

         - Connection to the server may take more than 10 minutes
+* Oracle Cloud
+    * 8 CPU, 8GB RAM, 52GB block storage
+        - Started the server in less than 45 seconds the Minecraft Bedrock server.

+        - time out test not yet tested.

 so that we have support for Minecraft Bedrock Server (Dedicated server) on arm64 vote on this [mojang feedback page](https://feedback.minecraft.net/hc/en-us/community/posts/360022601432-Dedicated-Servers-for-ARM-Devices).